 Apply minoxidil properly.
 Minoxidil is an easy medication to apply, but consistency is key.
 This means using the proper amount and applying it twice daily to your scalp.
 Our guide to applying minoxidil for hair growth explains how to use minoxidil effectively, whether you opt for the foam formulation or liquid solution.

 Make minoxidil a habit.
 You’ll only see the effects of minoxidil as long as you’re using it.
-Once you stop applying it on a regular basis, your hair growth will stop, and you’ll likely start to see excessive shedding or thinning again.
+Once you stop applying it on a regular basis, your hair growth will stop, and you’ll likely start to see excessive hair shedding or thinning again.

 Use minoxidil with oral finasteride.
 Minoxidil works well on its own, but research shows it’s even more effective when used with finasteride.
 This prescription hair loss medication prevents your body from producing DHT (dihydrotestosterone), a male hormone known to cause genetic hair loss.
 We offer minoxidil and oral finasteride together in our Hair Power Pack.